Alec Roth

-Alec Roth (1948) is an English composer.
+Alec Roth (born 1948) is an English composer.
 He is best known for his collaboration with Vikram Seth to produce the opera Arion and the Dolphin in 1994 based on the myth of Arion.

 Roth studied music from 1976 as a mature student at Durham University, having previously completed a science degree at the University of Nottingham.
 He earned a doctorate from Durham in 1986.
 His thesis was entitled New composition for Javanese gamelan.